 “One aloo tikki burger large meal please,” may be something your distant cousin from Bangalore might order on their first visit to a local McDonalds.
 Back in Bangalore, their McDonalds have complete vegetarian menus, including aloo (potato patty) burgers, in order to accommodate the up to half a billion vegetarians who live in India.

 Kind of blows away the predominant Western perception that vegetarians are on the fringe, a tiny minority of weirdos.
 How is it even possible for one country to have so many vegetarians?
 Quite simple actually.
 India has a cultural and religious history dating back many centuries with vegetarianism celebrated as an ideal of purity and morality – to live your life free from the pollutants associated with meat and free from the violence imposed on the animals used for eating.
 Given recent movies like Food Inc. (which includes a look at the meat industry that will turn stomachs), it’s not surprising.
+And to serve this purpose, finding just the right platform for buying commercial kitchen supplies and restaurant equipment supplies that are suitable for Indian cuisines is highly beneficial.
 Many Indians and the Indian diaspora have been raised from birth as vegetarians, a lifestyle that has always been associated with tradition, power, spirituality and status.

 None of those social and cultural associations apply to the Western vegetarian, who has been raised from birth with meat being a part of virtually every meal they have ever eaten.
 The Western vegetarian has in most cases made a conscious decision to go against the grain of their society, and become non-meat eaters.